utkarxzz/Bitnoir-AI/README.md

 └── status.py
 ```

-This makes it possible to build additional clients, integrations, or interfaces around the JARVIS core.
+This provides a foundation for exposing JARVIS functionality and system status to other interfaces or integrations.

 ---

-### 🖥️ User Interface
+# 🖥️ User Interface

-The repository includes a dedicated UI layer that provides an interface for interacting with JARVIS.
+JARVIS includes a dedicated user interface and CLI.

-The CLI is also exposed through the Python package configuration:
+After installation, the CLI can be launched using:

 ```bash
 jarvis